Lakshay0124/Gramo-Player-cli/README.md

 it is a cli song downloader and player
+FEATURES:
+            1.shuffle songs
+            2.play songs
+            3.play one song on loop
+            4.download song in mp3
+            5.
 NOTE:
 In order to use this script you need to have following things installed on your system:
 1.mpv